Lane Kenworthy, The Good Society

 Societies also need a significant majority of people in paid work to help fund government programs.
 In countries that have made commitments to pensions for their elderly, health care for all, and assorted other services and transfers, there is a need for additional government revenue.
 Some can come from raising tax rates, but that has become a tall order in a world with mobile capital.
 Increasing the share of the population in paid work can help to ensure the fiscal viability of a generous welfare state.
 It provides an increase in tax revenues without requiring an increase in tax rates.
 High employment eases the fiscal crunch another way too, by reducing the number of people fully or heavily reliant on government benefits.

 How successful have we been in getting Americans into paid work?
+Why has the rise in women’s employment stopped?
 Are too few men working now?
 Is it possible for countries to combine egalitarianism with high employment?
 Will robots soon take all of the jobs?

 AMERICA’S EMPLOYMENT PROBLEM